Thiruthuraipoondi Assembly constituency

 Thiruthuraipundi is a state assembly constituency in Thiruvarur district of Tamil Nadu, which includes Thiruthuraipoondi.
-It is a Scheduled Caste reserved constituency.
-The constituency is in existence since 1957 election. communist party members from Thiruthuraipoondi area played a vital role in abolition of "agricultural bond labours" (pannayal ozhipu) in delta districts.
+It is reserved for members of the Scheduled Castes.
+The constituency has been in existence since the 1957 election.
+Communist party members from the Thiruthuraipoondi area played a vital role in the abolition of "agricultural bond labours" (pannayal ozhipu) in delta districts.
 The act was enacted after their continuous struggle.
-The constituency comprises Kottur, Thiruthuraipoondi and Muthupettai panchayat union.
+The constituency comprises Kottur, Thiruthuraipoondi and Muthupettai panchayat unions.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.